Chorus/DynamicsDocs/docs/Patients/Authorization.md

 - The **All Authorizations** view displays all Authorizations in the system.
 The view is sorted by the Period Start Date with the newer dates displaying first.
 - The **Expiring Authorizations** view displays all active Authorizations in the system where the Period End Date is in the next 30 days.
 The view is sorted by the Period End Date with the older dates displaying first.
 - The **Pending Authorizations** view displays all active Authorizations in the system where the Status Reason is Pending Authorization.
 The view displays the Reason Pending.
-- The **Service Authorizations without Rendering Provider Assignments** view displays authorzations that do not have any rendering provider assignments set up, so an [authorizations admin](../AdminSetup/SecurityRoles.md/#special-permissions) can easily review and [set up rendering provider assignments](../Patients/Authorization.md/#claim-settings) for these authorizations.
+- The **Service Authorizations without Rendering Provider Assignments** view displays authorizations that do not have any rendering provider assignments set up, so an [authorizations admin](../AdminSetup/SecurityRoles.md/#special-permissions) can easily review and [set up rendering provider assignments](../Patients/Authorization.md/#claim-settings) for these authorizations.

 The nested Authorization Service are sorted by the Start Date with the newer dates displaying first.